Whether you have a dwarf citrus tree or an entire grove, there’s one pest that’s both common and highly destructive: plant scale.

 Any pest that chews on or pierces the plant will ingest the Azadirachtin.

 Soil soaks remain within the plant for up to 22 days and are reapplied every three weeks as a preventative.

 NOTE: It can take several weeks for neem to eliminate an infestation due to how it kills.

 Neem foliar sprays have a similar recipe but use clarified hydrophobic neem oil instead, usually at a 1 to 2% percent strength.

 These sprays are most effective when used to thoroughly soak every part of a plant, so they’re harder to use and thus less effective the bigger the plant gets.

-For a tree spray, mix 2 tablespoons of the clarified neem per gallon of emulsified water.
+Mix 2 tablespoons of the clarified neem per gallon of emulsified water for a tree spray.

-You will need to spray at either dusk or dawn to avoid harming beneficial insects.
+You must spray at either dusk or dawn to avoid harming beneficial insects.